nathan-m-schneider-22/dali_app/implementation.md

 The next step was to parse the HTML into job data.
 This was done with the [parser](./linkedin_data_parser.py).
 This takes the original JSON data file, strips the HTML file for each name, and creates a new JSON with a list of jobs added to the member's data.

 ## RESTful API
 The API was implemented in Javascript using primarily the `express` library.
 This provided the framework for routes, requests, and responses.
 Input validation was implemented using `Joi`. `Joi` is a library that allows objects to be validated against preset [schemas](./schemas.js).
 Each field in the Schema object has specific charcateristics as can be seen here.
+If an input differs from these set rules, Joi rejects this input.
 ``` javascript
 const job_schema = Joi.object().keys({
     extra: Joi.string().allow(""),